martpie/monorepo-typescript-next-the-sane-way/README.md

 Use the config you want in `<root>/tslint.json`.
 The default uses semistandard.

-### "Modules"
+### Root folder

-Put everything you want there, a Next app, shared code, a react-native app, a CRA...
+Put everything you want there, a Next app, shared code, a react-native app, a CRA, even a Wordpress app if you want.

 ### To-do